Let’s dive into Squad’s fundraising timeline

 Founders often forget that they are in control.
 VCs are lucky to invest in founders, not the other way around.
 All the best VCs know that, which is why they’ll pull crazy stunts to give amazing founders lots of money.

-With each pivot of your company (Olabot to Molly and Molly to Squad), can you share what led to each pivot and how you were able to navigate the challenge of pivoting multiple times?
+From Olabot to Molly and then Molly to Squad, what led to each pivot and how did you navigate the challenges that come with this?

 The decision to pivot from Molly to Squad was difficult.
 We had just finished YC a few months earlier.
 We had broken up with our 3rd cofounder.
 Our core metric of retention wasn’t budging in any meaningful way.
 And our expectation that there would be a new breakthrough in NLP by a big player hadn’t occurred (GPT-2 had just been released but it lacked the magic that GPT-3 would possess, two years later).
 So by all measures, we were in a very rough place.